 UC's undergraduate women are discovering pathways to careers in science and research through the WISE Research Experience for Women Undergraduates Program, a summer research program where female students in STEM fields are paired with faculty members to work 12 weeks conducting research in their field of interest.

-The College of Engineering & Applied Science Women’s Summer Camp is held annually each summer.
+Women in Engineering & Applied Science Summer Camp is held annually each summer.
 The week-long camp introduces female high school students to all areas of engineering and engineering technology available at UC through interactive lectures, design competitions, hands-on activities, and presentations from faculty members, student groups, current CEAS students, and local engineering professionals.

 - Simply come in to 653 Baldwin Hall (next to main entrance) and be part of the Center.
 Relax, study, talk.
 Find out about university and college support programs.
 Share your challenges, frustrations, dreams and successes as a woman in engineering.
 Help decide what programs and activities are needed.

 - Participate in Summer Outreach Programs, encouraging jr.high and high school girls to consider careers in engineering.

 - Visit your high school, junior high or elementary school with Center staff to spread the word.